localstack/docs/content/en/user-guide/integrations/aws-sam/index.md

         }
 ```

-The `dockerNetwork` property is essential as it allows the LocalStack container to use the `samlocal invoke` commands within the same network as the LocalStack container itself.
+The `dockerNetwork` property is essential as it allows the LocalStack container to use the `sam invoke` commands within the same network as the LocalStack container itself.
 Adjust the Lambda function handler and environment variables as needed.